 Tip #2 Smaller Stores Work Best

-Personally the smaller local grocery stores tend to work best for me for weekend grocery shopping instead of huge stores such as Cosco.
+Personally, the smaller local grocery stores tend to work best for me for weekend grocery shopping instead of huge stores such as Cosco.
 Larger stores are set with so many distractions, if your main focus is to get in for food, you are probably better served shopping in a store that only carries groceries and not electronics and clothing.
 I live in a large city, therefore I have a variety of store types to choose from.
-However if your choosing are limited and you must shop the larger stores, I definitely suggest staying focused on the groceries because the larger stores will hook you to other items the minute you walk in.
+However, if your choices are limited and you must shop the larger stores, I definitely suggest staying focused on the groceries because the larger stores will hook you to other items the minute you walk in.

 Tip #3 Bring a List

 Here is a free app to download and use.
 You never have to carry a pencil and paper.
 Bring a list.
 I know it sounds basic, but I’m not talking about just any list.
 Your list should be organized to the best of your ability with like products listed together.
 For examples when I am making my list I know we need milk so I write milk, butter, eggs, and anything else that we may need that is in the dairy sections.
 When I am in the store I can grab everything from the list at once and not have to revisit the section more than one time.

 Tip #4 Clip Coupons of CourseYou know I wouldn't be me if I didn't tell you to clip coupons.
 If you are not aware there are many places to get coupons. #WeekendGroceryShopping Click To Tweet